SabrinaPau/01_Getting-started/2_GitHub_SSH.md

 You can find the GitHub documentation on that topic [here](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

-If you want to test your SSH connection you will finde the instructions [here](https://docs.github.com/en/github/authenticating-to-github/testing-your-ssh-connection).
+If you want to test your SSH connection you will find the instructions [here](https://docs.github.com/en/github/authenticating-to-github/testing-your-ssh-connection).